Preparing Printed Programs

 Generally, program information should be submitted by faculty members (or their TAs) to Rachel Condie electronically for copying at minimum one week in advance of the event.
 If extensive formatting is required (e.g. large ensembles, guest artists, personnel listings, including translations) two weeks is appreciated.
 Please contact Rachel as soon as possible if you are unsure about the program submission process.

 Step Five: Picking Up Your Program to Take to Your Recital

 Student recital programs (default is 20 copies - up to 50 copies can be requested when you submit your original approval form) will be available for pick up from a tray in the Marketing and Communications office in TC 232, approximately one week prior to the recital.
-It is the performer or event host's responsibility to ensure that they are picked up within the Mon. – Tues., 8:30 a.m. - 1 p.m. and Wed. – Fri.
-8:30 a.m. - 3:30 p.m. time window that the Marketing and Communications office is open.
+It is the performer or event host's responsibility to ensure that they are picked up within the time window that the Marketing and Communications office is open: Mon. – Fri., 8:30 a.m. - 1 p.m.
+(Extended hours-Winter Term: Wed. – Fri., 8:30 a.m. – 3:30 p.m.)